kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/201906 answers.md

 # exercise 3
-**call by name** means that the actual parameter is being replaced by what it was textually called with / expanded to what it was textually called with.
+**call by name** means that the actual parameter is being replaced by what it was textually called with / expanded to what it was textually called with, but it uses a closure in the environment where the function is called.
-Call by value-result

 **call by value-result** means that the actual parameter is copied into the formal parameter, which is used in the body of the procedure.
 Upon return of the call, what was changed to the formal-parameter is assigned to the actual-parameter.

 The program with static scope and call by name will look like this